web3jenks/web3-storage-api-client-codegen/README.md

 - `npm run gen:all` to generate all language SDKs OR
 - `npm run gen:py` to generate the python SDK for example

+## Generate via github action

+[automiation via Github Action (using release tagging) coming soon, including publishing to package centers]

 ## Generated SDKs & Documentation
-All generated SDKs can be viewed and tested in /out folder under their respective languages.
-Test files templates are generated so are the documentation of the SDKs.
+All generated SDKs can be viewed and tested in `/out` folder under their respective languages.
+Test files templates are generated so are the documentation of the SDK methods along with demo code snippets.